dask/dask-blog/_posts/2020-10-23-deconvolution.md

 </tr>
 </table>

 From the Dask output above you can see the data is a z-stack of 950 images where each slice is 2048x2048.
 For this data set, we can improve GPU performance if we operate on larger chunks.
-Because DGX2 has 16 GPUs and we can comfortably fit the data and perform FFTs on the GPUs we `rechunk` the data for one chunk (or block) per GPU then apply the deconvolution to each block:
+As we did our work on a DGX2, which has 16 GPUs, we can comfortably fit the data and perform deconvolution on each GPU if we `rechunk` the data accordingly:

 ```python
 # build bigger chunks